 Unfortunately our studio is not currently set up to refine or recycle your existing metal.
 We will keep you posted as soon as we are able!

 If you are in need of a more involved repair for your non-JHJ piece, please reach out!
 We will happily give you a quote for a repair and if we can't do it, we can outsource or help to point you in the right direction!

 How long have you been doing this?

 So glad you asked! ;) About 8 years.
 Half that was time spent in the High- and Fine jewelry industry of NYC.
-I cut my teeth as a bench jeweler with David Yurman, in their corporate innovations and product development workshop, where I had the opportunity to apprentice with Master Jewelers from all over the world.
+I cut my teeth as a bench jeweler with David Yurman, in their Master Workshop, where I had the opportunity to apprentice with Master Jewelers from all over the world.
 I worked closely with designers, and had my hands on many projects that utilized leading technology in the jewelry field.
 Read more about my background here.